-The results obtained, depicted in the figure 5.5, meet the expectations, as when it goes from 4G to 2G, the average times of delivery and sending an SMS, increase.
-Furthermore, they also match the end-to-end times measured in the NG probes, which were 2.1s using the 4G LTE technology, 2.3s using 3G and 6,3 seconds on 2G (EDGE).
+The obtained results, depicted in the figure 5.5, meet the expectations, as when it goes from 4G to 2G, the average times of delivery and sending an SMS, increase.
+Furthermore, they also match the end-to-end times measured in the other ArQoS probes, which were 2.1s using the 4G LTE technology, 2.3s using 3G and 6,3 seconds on 2G (EDGE).

 Table 5.4 details the pocket measured average times, previously depicted in the figure 5.5, as well as, the standard deviation and a 95% confidence interval of the values.